matt985/Calculator/README.md

 # calculator
-basic calculator in python3.8 + tkinter (learning process)
+basic calculator in python3.8 + tkinter

 Uses two lists as memory buffers.
 Each char inside them represents a digit.